bmwas/AIGVE_Tool/README.md

 #### CD-FVD (Fréchet Video Distance with cd-fvd)

-**🎉 NEW: CD-FVD is now computed automatically by default!**
+**🎉 NEW: CD-FVD is now computed automatically with robust processing!**

-The API automatically computes FVD using the external **`cd-fvd` PyPI package** with both VideMAE and I3D models in addition to the legacy FVD implementation.
-This provides comprehensive FVD coverage with minimal setup.
+The API automatically computes FVD using the external **`cd-fvd` PyPI package** with both VideMAE and I3D models.
+Features:

+- ✅ **Mandatory computation** - no try-except blocks hiding errors
+- ✅ **Fast configurations** - 112x112 resolution, 8 frames for quick testing
+- ✅ **Elaborate logging** - detailed video processing, timing, and statistics
+- ✅ **Dual models** - VideMAE and I3D computed simultaneously
+- ✅ **Real-time output** - immediate console visibility for Docker

 **What is CD-FVD?**